goconca/website-2019/content/blog/gocon-who-and-why.md

 <!--more-->

-To be elaborated, but the short answer to the "why?!" can be answered with a tweet:
+To be elaborated below, but the short answer to the "why?!" can be answered with a tweet:

 <blockquote class="twitter-tweet tw-align-center" data-lang="en"><p lang="en" dir="ltr">It’s been said to me by several people now that I “push” <a href="https://twitter.com/hashtag/golang?src=hash&amp;ref_src=twsrc%5Etfw">#golang</a> so much that they thought I worked in <a href="https://twitter.com/hashtag/DevRel?src=hash&amp;ref_src=twsrc%5Etfw">#DevRel</a> for Google. <br><br>I don’t, friends.
 I’m just a developer who loves working with a technology and wants to share that passion with those with whom I interact.</p>&mdash; Johnny Boursiquot (@jboursiquot) <a href="https://twitter.com/jboursiquot/status/1086681603319967744?ref_src=twsrc%5Etfw">January 19, 2019</a></blockquote>
 <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>